swifthand/gift_wrap/README.md

 That sort of "view logic" almost never belongs deep in the core code of your domain entities.
 Yet somehow throwing together classes to house it elsewhere can feel like a chore comprised mostly of boilerplate.

 GiftWrap removes this feeling while also being lightweight enough that reading the entire source takes only a few minutes.
-The core module weighs in at **about 70 lines of code and no depedenecies**.
+The core module weighs in at **about 70 lines of code and no dependencies**.
 Even the optional helpers for those who use ActiveRecord weigh in at only an additional 30 lines of code, give or take.

 Even better, any model logic which is not relevant to presentation or view code is not accidentally accessible on a class implementing `GiftWrap::Presenter` (e.g. persistence code doesn't leak through to templates).

 ## Other Options

-Competition benefits the consumer.
+Competition benefits the consumer, and in this case that's you!
 There is another great gem that does this named [Draper](https://github.com/drapergem/draper), which used to it call itself a "decorator" library, but now focuses on being a tool for "view models".
 Don't let this indecision in terminology distract from the incredible amount of features and flexibility the project has developed over the last several years.

 Another project, [Rectify](https://github.com/andypike/rectify), has a presenter library included in it the same goal as GiftWrap.
-Rectify's presenters take a more Rails-specific approach, and joins this author in criticising Rails' use of the term "view" for what are just templates.
+Rectify's presenters take a more Rails-specific approach, and joins this author in criticizing Rails' use of the term "view" for what are just templates.

 In both libraries' cases (barring abuse of certain Draper features), separating a domain entity's multi-faceted presentational needs from any internal or persistence logic is achieved just as as well as by GiftWrap.
-These libraries are equally useful contenders to consider if you like the extras they provide: a large featureset for Draper, additional abstractions in the case of Rectify.
+These libraries are equally useful contenders to consider if you like the extras they provide: a large feature set for Draper, additional abstractions in the case of Rectify.

 ## Overview of Use